-If you are alone and need to go to the toilet or briefly need to leave the court, make sure you tell the usher or you could miss your case being called.
+Make sure you tell the usher if you briefly need to leave the court building or you could miss your case being called.

 The judge then comes in and the usher asks everyone to stand.
 Then everyone sits down.
 The judge says who is to speak and only that person stands up.

-Usually the person who started the case (the claimant) or their representative speaks first.
+Usually the person who started the case (for example, your landlord) or their representative speaks first.
 They explain what the case is about.
-They explain the claimant's evidence to the judge, usually by showing documentary evidence, explaining it and calling witnesses.
+They explain their evidence to the judge, usually by showing documentary evidence, explaining it and calling any witnesses.

 Witnesses are asked to come to the front, usually to a witness box.
 The claimant asks the witness to say what they saw and heard.
-At the end, the defendant can ask questions.
+At the end, the defendant (person who the case is against) can ask questions.

 The judge can ask questions at any time.

-The defendant (person who the case is against) or their representative speaks next.
+The defendant or their representative speaks next.
 The defendant speaks to their witnesses first, and then the claimant can ask questions.